unrealwork/atsd-use-cases/Chart_of_the_Day/world-progress-explorer/README.md

 The **World Progress Explorer** is an aggregation of many statistics that are collected by various international agencies including the [World Bank](http://www.worldbank.org/) and [United Nations Statistical Division](https://unstats.un.org/home/) and retrieved from the [Federal Reserve Economic Research](https://fred.stlouisfed.org/) API.

-Open the **TRENDS** visualization above and use the drop-down menus to navigate between all countries which have recorded data, grouped in alphabetically ascending order.
+Open the **Trends** visualization above and use the drop-down menus to navigate between all countries which have recorded data, grouped in alphabetically ascending order.
 The observed metric may be changed using the right-most drop-down menu.
 The metrics tracked in the visualization are described in the table below:

 |Metric Name |Description |
 |------------|------------|